the-beef-calculator/CS50x-PSETs/README.md

 # CS50x - Free Online Computer Science Course by Harvard University

 CS50 is a highly acclaimed, free online computer science course offered by Harvard University.
 This comprehensive course is designed to provide you with a solid foundation in computer science and programming concepts.
-Whether you're a beginner or an experienced programmer, CS50 has something to offer.
 [Check it out here!](https://cs50.harvard.edu/x/2023/)

 ## Course Overview